rsbrennan/tonsa_epigenetics/README.md

 Conversion efficiency from the phix spike in: `conversion_efficiency.md`

-Compare allele frequency and methylation divergence:
+Compare allele frequency and methylation divergence: `methylation_vs_fst.R`

 Gene level analysis to compare methylation to DGE and allele freq divergence at the gene level: `gene_level_analysis.md`